imsweb/pzip/README.md

 # PZip

-PZip is an encrypted file format (with optional compression), a command-line tool, and a Python file-like interface.
+PZip is an encrypted file format (with optional gzip compression), a command-line tool, and a Python file-like interface.

+## Installation

+`pip install pzip`

 ## Command Line Usage